 I have actually used an Oral-B electric toothbrush for much longer, prior to being a ‘toothbrush tester/critic’.

-To date, not 1 brush has failed on me or the many I know who also use such products.
+To date, not 1 brush has failed on me and reliability is strong amongst those I know who also use such products.

 I don’t think this is luck, I believe it is a sign of the robust research, design and production standards that Oral-B products have gone through.